inexorgame-obsolete/wiki-mirror/[Windows]-add--windows_exe--to-PATH.md

 Adding the location of program executables to the `PATH` environment variable is needed to execute them on the command-line.
-Hence some scripts won't work otherwise.
+Hence some scripts won't work otherwise

-To do that:
+To do that, we do it here on the example of git:

 ## 1. Locate git.exe